 In May 2010 Aberdeen Group conducted a survey through 835 organisations to investigate their use of sales training.
 Only 465 of the companies were providing sales training.
 The study used 'quota achievement', company annual revenue improvement, and average deal size as sales KPIs.
-Much of this data and findings from several of their other projects is referenced in their Sales Training: Deploying Knowledge, Process and Technology to Consistently Hit Quota report.
+Much of this data and findings from several of their other projects is referenced in the report:

 Additional facts stand out in the report:

 Those companies achieving best-in-class performance maintain regular training activities as well as provide separate training for managers.
 The report makes some specific recommendations for companies who want to develop best-in-class performance.
 Here is a summary:

 - Provide easily accessible sales training content linked to stages in the sales process.

 - Customise sales training to match the needs of each audience, beginners, established sellers, managers, channel account manager, customer service staff, and other customer facing staff.